Muzietto/es6-lambda-calculus/README.md

     def SUM = λx.λy.x+y => SUM x = λy.x+y

-  NB: things like 'pippo*2' and 'x+y' are used here just to give an idea of what function bodies are made for.
+  NB: things like `pippo*2` and `x+y` are used here just to give an idea of what function bodies are made for.
 Actually function bodies can host only precise λ-expressions.
 The most relevant function bodies contain __function applications__.

 #### why use ES6?